Managing Pregnancy Problems in Dogs

 - The side effects include: increased salivation, increased heart rate, increased respiration, increased defecation, increased urination, increased gagging, vomiting, ataxia, and mild depression.
 These side effects begin 20 minutes following administration and last 20 minutes.
 Females can be aborted starting treatment at 53 days of gestation using this procedure for medical reasons.

 - The advantage of this treatment is that it is physiologic; F2a is made by the body.
-There are no long term effects on the female, and there are no short or long term effects on reproductive health.
+There are no long-term effects on the bitch, and there are no short or long-term effects on reproductive health.

-— Mastitis milk won’t hurt puppy but puppy won’t nurse bad milk!
+Mastitis milk won’t hurt the puppy, but a puppy won’t nurse bad milk.

 - Sulfa-Trimeth 25 mg/lb is my choice if eating.

-- Common co-infection usually uterine!
+- Common co-infection is usually uterine.
 Watch for discharge and treat as above.

-- Puppy is chilled – Rectal temp below 95°F!
-Hypothermia is the #1 cause of death in the newborn!
+- Puppy is chilled – Rectal temp below 95ºF.
+Hypothermia is the #1 cause of death in the newborn.
 (Anderson)

-- Tube Feed only warm fluids and electrolytes (RE-SORB®) until rectal temp is 95°F -- then give electrolytes/milk.
+- Tube feed only warm fluids and electrolytes (Re-Sorb®) until rectal temp is 95ºF.
+Then give electrolytes/milk.
 Warm slowly over several hours depending on degree of chilling.
-Once warm and nursing, return to mom!
+Once warm and nursing, return to mom.
 Losses are high during warm up if warming too fast.

-There are other issues such as milk fever that are covered in another article.
-(Careful with Calcium
+There are other issues such as milk fever.
+(Read Calcium for Pregnant Dogs